adamarnap/malaysia-waktu-solat/docs/deployment.md

 ### 4.2.
 Start the Subserver

 As stated in the project's README, there is a Node.js application used to process GeoJSON data.
 This application is located in the `node-api/geojson-helper` directory.
-Some endpoints in the main application (the Laravel app) will call this subserver endpoint to retrieve information.
+Some endpoints in the main application (the Laravel app) will call this 'subserver' endpoint to retrieve information.

 Navigate to the `node-api/geojson-helper` directory: